PDA Recommendations

 Apple

-- Apple offers limited privacy as per their "privacy-respecting corpo" image, though they're also compromising it - for example, in iOS 14, the App Tracking Transparency (archive.org) feature seems useless, since the "do not track" option relies on asking for them not to track - emphasize on 'ask' since it's pointless anyway - trackers will still track even if there's no consent, they'll find a way around it.
+- Apple offers limited privacy as per their "privacy-respecting corpo" image, though they're also compromising it - for example, in iOS 14, the App Tracking Transparency feature seems useless, since the "do not track" option relies on asking for them not to track - emphasize on 'ask' since it's pointless anyway - trackers will still track even if there's no consent, they'll find a way around it.

 OK, there is another new example - CSAM.
 What seems like a benevolent act to prevent child abuse is actually a way to get in trouble just for storing a photo that someone else (in this case, Apple) thinks are "child abuse".

 - Apple also serves their useds' data to various tyrants on golden platters, though they obviously won't be admitting it - remember, Apple is a part of PRISM.
-Once, they staged a show where they won't share data with a 3-letter spy group & it's what cements Apple's "privacy-respecting corpo" image - even though the data is still obtained.
+Once, they staged a show where they won't share data with a 3-letter spy group & it's what "cements" Apple's "privacy-respecting corpo" image - even though the data is still obtained.

 In China, Apple also bowed to their requests by removing all VPN apps from the Chinese App Store, as well as some apps that could help Hong Kong protesters.

-- As for jailbreaking Apple devices, it requires you to rely on some vulnerability that might get patched at any time.
+- App installations are limited to Apple's App Store, unless you jailbreak them.
+As for jailbreaking Apple devices, it requires you to rely on some vulnerability that might get patched at any time.
+While iOS officially allows sideloading, they only allow it in the EU.

 - Good luck repairing iPhones - the parts are programmed to bond with the board, which means replacing them without reprogramming the parts could screw their functionality.

 - In addition to injury of not being able to truly own your device by hardware (serialized parts) and software (no jailbreaks and/or external app installations), Apple also plans to make iPhones a device for rent.
+As if the fact you don't fully own whatever Apple product you "buy" wasn't obvious.

 - Stallman has a more detailed list here (archive.org), in case you're curious for more.
 But, my message is clear - avoid all Apple stuff!